bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/tutorials/schools/index.rst

 Final result
 ------------

-By this point, you should have a working web app.
-Launch the app by opening :file:`index.html` file inside the directory where you created your web app.
+If not already open, launch the app by opening :file:`index.html` file inside the directory where you created your web app.

 .. figure:: img/app.png